entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009, Character 113), and references therein; Zhu *et al*.
 (2013), Character 191; Choo *et al*.
 (2017), Character 196; King *et al*.
 (2017), Character 294; Castiello (2018), Character 285; Zhu Y. *et al*.
 (2022), Character 182; Brazeau *et al*.
 (2023), Character 299.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.
+> - The coding of *Ligulaleois toombsi* is changed from ? to 1 (Clement et al., 2018).
+The coding of *Guiyu oneiros* is changed from ? to 1.
+The coding of *Achoania jarviki* is changed from ? to 1.
+The coding of *Psarolepis romeri* is changed from 0 to 1.
+The coding of *Miguashaia bureaui* is changed from ? to 0 (Forey, 1998).
+The coding of *Diabolepis speratus* is changed from ? to 0 (Qiao, 2011).
+The coding of *Gogonasus andrewsae* is changed from 0 to 1 (Jarvik, 1980).
+The coding of *Eusthenopteron foordi* is changed from 0 to 1 (Jarvik, 1980).

 179. Otic canal: (0) runs through skull roof; (1) follows edge of skull roof.